mrrogercampbell/technical-interview-workshop/README.md

 ### How to Ace the Technical Questions
 - Anchor your thinking process and your conclusions along the way
 - Repeat the question to the interviewer to be sure you understand what it is they are asking
-- Ask for clarification if it is a cryptic question
+- Ask for clarification if it is a cryptic question.
-- Ask questions that can lead you to a possible solution
+- Be honest and say I do not know, if you don’t try and ask questions that can lead you to a possible solution.
-- Be honest and say I do not know

 ## Code Challenge